Policies of the Botanical Society of America, Incorporated

 For accounting purposes, these monies are never given directly to the Section, are only for the current fiscal year, and may not be carried over for use in the future.
 If an allotment is not spent during the fiscal year in which it was given, the allotment reverts to the general society fund.
 Dues and donations are accounted for as part of the normal dues collection process and reported in the financial statements.
 Section expenses are submitted to the BSA office and paid from the general operating account.

 Part 1.
 Ethics – The Society holds to a set of Guidelines for Professional Ethics, which shall be considered guidelines for the professional behavior of its Members.
 In conducting their research, teaching, and service, botanists often must confront difficult ethical issues related both to their field of specialty, data collection needs and methods, and to the dissemination and use of their findings both in research and teaching.
 Because botanists are a diverse group with varying scientific backgrounds and professional affiliations, their ethical problems are both diverse and complex.
 The Guidelines set out measures for responsibilities to the public, to the research community, to host governments and host institutions, and to the profession.
 The Society promotes ethical practices and shall distribute the Guidelines for Professional Ethics to its membership and the scientific community.
+In addition, all nominated award winners, panelists and invited speakers are expected to abide by the Guidelines and follow the procedure for Ethical Guidelines for Nominated Awards and Invited Speakers/Panelists which includes the use of a Professional Conduct Disclosure Form.

 Part 2.
 Anti-Harassment – The Society has adopted a zero-tolerance policy toward discrimination and all forms of unlawful harassment, including but not limited to sexual harassment.
 This policy means that no form of unlawful discriminatory or harassing conduct by or towards any employee, member, vendor or another person in our workplace or meetings will be tolerated.
 The Society is committed to enforcing its policy at all levels within the Society.
 Any Officer, Director, employee or member who engages in prohibited discrimination or harassment will be subject to discipline, up to and including immediate discharge from employment or removal from leadership for a first offense.